eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 This section examines the technical interaction between the Wallet Solution, web browsers, and mobile apps, in regards of the flows described in the previous section.
 This is necessary to implement the attestation presentation interface effectively, with a focus on both User experience and security.

 When a Relying Party requires User authentication and some data to provide a service, the process begins within either a web browser or a mobile app.
-In the Remote Same-Device flow in particular, the User's browser or app should invoke their Wallet Unit through the mobile operating system where supported whenever a service provider needs authentication or data.
+In the Remote Same-Device flow in particular, the User's browser or app should invoke their Wallet Unit through the mobile operating system where supported, whenever a Relying Party requests attributes.
 In contrast, a Remote Cross-Device flow and both the proximity flows (supervised or unsupervised), should invoke the Wallet Unit through the mobile operating system via an NFC tap or the scanning of a QR code.

-As illustrated in figure 2, secure and streamlined interaction with other applications, both on the User\'s device and externally, is crucial.
+As illustrated in figure 2, secure and streamlined interaction with other applications, both on the User's device and externally, is crucial.
 Key areas for discussion and improvement include:

 - **Secure Cross-Device Flows**: Existing cross-device flows need stronger security measures to combat phishing and relay attacks.